ertkjern/wine-lottery/README.md

 Register to create a new wine lottery or join an existing lottery.

 The project can be used for any types of lotteries.
-Clone the repo to make your own.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.